swantron/swantron/hugo-site/content/posts/2009-12-10-not-a-ufo-just-a-little-slbm.md

 ---
-title: 'Not a UFO&#8230;just a little SLBM'
+title: 'Not a UFO…just a little SLBM'
 date: 2009-12-10T16:36:58+00:00
 id: 1206
 slug: 'not-a-ufo-just-a-little-slbm'